Music of Athens, Georgia: History

 The earliest music in North Georgia, including what is now Athens, was that of the Native Americans of the area, principally the Creek and the Cherokee.
-Athens was officially chartered in 1806, and began growing rapidly near the middle of the 19th century.
+Athens was officially chartered in 1806, and began growing rapidly near the middle of the nineteenth century.

 By the time of the American Civil War in the 1860s, the city was an important part of musical life in Georgia.
 The war accelerated the development of the city's musical importance, as Athens was largely spared widespread destruction while the larger city of Atlanta took a long time to recover.
 Major touring acts like the Dixie Family and The Slomans visited Athens during the war; the Dixie Family, a prominent touring group, performed disastrously, according to local newspapers, who said that the highlight of the performance came from four local African American musicians, and the Dixie Family had absconded with the concert's proceeds, which had been promised to the local Ladies Aid Society.

 In the 1870s, the city was almost half African American, and local black-owned industry flourished; among the residents was Bob Cole, born in 1868 to a musically active family.
-Cole would later become a pioneer in African American theater, known for works like the 1898 musical A Trip to Coontown and the song La Hoola Boola.
+Cole later became a pioneer in African American theater, known for works like the 1898 musical A Trip to Coontown and the song "La Hoola Boola".

-African American industry, churches and other institutions grew rapidly in prominence through the end of the 19th century.
-The city's African American community was well established by the beginning of the 20th century, when the corner of Lumpkin and Washington Streets became a major center for the city's black culture.
-This area was known as the Hot Corner, and was owned by a number of black professional businesses, as well as many performance spaces and a renowned opera house in the Morton Building that hosted such national figures as Louis Armstrong and Duke Ellington.
-The Morton Theater was one of the preeminent venues in the city in the early 20th century, and is the only such theater to survive to the present, though it was not in operation for many years, until re-opening in 1993.
+African American industry, churches and other institutions grew rapidly in prominence through the end of the nineteenth century.
+The city's African American community was well established by the beginning of the twentieth century, when the corner of Lumpkin and Washington Streets became a major center for the city's black culture.
+This area was known as Hot Corner, and was owned by a number of black professional businesses, as well as many performance spaces and a renowned opera house in the Morton Building which hosted such national figures as Louis Armstrong and Duke Ellington.
+The Morton Theater was one of the preeminent venues in the city in the early twentieth century, and is the only such theater to survive to the present, though it was not in operation for many years, until re-opening in 1993.